TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 pip install pypiwin32
 ```

-You also need to install Visual Studios C++.
 To use Kilosort 4 GPU support, you might need to enter the following commmands (see https://github.com/MouseLand/Kilosort):

 ```python
 pip uninstall torch